sun-umn/NCVX_Documentation/docs/_sources/settings/qp_parameters.rst.txt

 --------------------------------
 Boolean value.
 Default value: False

-If opts.regularize_threshold < inf, then PyGRANSO's default strategy to regularize the BFGS inverse Hessian approximation H is done by raising the smallest magnitude eigenvalues such that the condition number of the regularized version of H never exceeds
+If opts.regularize_threshold < inf, then NCVX's default strategy to regularize the BFGS inverse Hessian approximation H is done by raising the smallest magnitude eigenvalues such that the condition number of the regularized version of H never exceeds